Search our network of physical therapists in Las Vegas and schedule your appointment today

 Acute inpatient rehabilitation helps restore mental and physical function immediately after a neurological event such as neurosurgery or stroke.
 Acute rehabilitation differs from long-term rehabilitation in that it usually involves an entire team of highly skilled health care professionals and is very intensive and doctor-supervised.

 In Las Vegas and Henderson, NV, acute inpatient rehabilitation helps people recover from sudden or unexpected symptoms of neurological conditions.
-Find a Doctor online or call 702.616.4900 to learn more about the inpatient rehabilitation programs at Dignity Health - St. Rose Dominican.
+Find a Doctor online, call (725) 726-2000, or visit www.dignityhealthrehab.com to learn more about the inpatient rehabilitation programs at Dignity Health Rehabilitation Hospital.

 Your acute inpatient rehabilitation team consists of health care professionals who can best meet your individual needs.
 It may include: